Skip to main content

 // Decode using a generated contract class — returns a typed union of all events in the ABI

-const decoded = evm.contracts.MyContract.decodeEventLog(payload);
+const decoded = await evm.contracts.MyContract.decodeEventLog(payload);

 if (decoded.eventName === "Transfer") {